echemdb/unitpackage/doc/usage/echemdb_usage.md

 entry.df.head(5)
 ```

 The original units in the published figure are stored as metadata.
-Note that the time axs is not included.
-For digitized data, the time axis is reconstructed from the scan rate
+For data digitized with [svgdigitizer](https://echemdb.github.io/svgdigitizer/) a time axis is only present, when a scan rate was given in the SVG.

 ```{code-cell} ipython3
 entry.figure_description.fields